Our first season...

 Updated: Sep 18

 Tiree is a predominantly flat island surrounded by beautiful, endless, caribbeanesque, silver-sand beaches which attract visitors and surfers from all over the world.
-It is often sunny (but not necessarily warm).
-It sits approximately 50 miles from Oban, a 4h ferry journey, and is close to Coll, Mull and the slightly further away Eigg, Muck, Rum, Iona and Barra.
+It is often sunny but not necessarily warm.
+It sits approximately 50 miles from Oban, a 4h ferry journey, and is surrounded by Coll, Mull and the slightly further away Eigg, Muck, Rum, Iona and Barra.
 Flights arrive daily from Glasgow.
-Population is around 700 and this more than doubles in high summer.
+Population is around 750 and this triples in high summer.
 The average age is 44.
 The island has its own secondary school and many council services.
 Tourism, crofting and fishing are the main industries but we also have many artists, builders, jewellery-makers and joiners.
 There are shops, post offices, a bank, car and bike hire, a petrol station and garage and a wide range of structured activities, but no ATM on the island.
 This year the island celebrated the launch of it's own flag.
 For everything you could want to know about Tiree, head to www.isleoftiree.com.

 Yellow Hare Coffee and Gift Shop opened in June 2018, taking over the premises of what had been a white-goods electrical shop for more than 40 years.
 Coffee is our speciality but we also do a range of teas and delicious cakes straight from the kitchen of one of our home-bakers on the island.
 Where did the name come from?
 Tiree is known for its hares and sunshine; it didn't take long to link the two to form our name.
 It could just as easily have been Golden Hare or Sunny Hare but they weren't quite so quirky.